 BONAIRE SCUBA DIVING – #1 SHORE DIVE DESTINATION FOR CARIBBEAN DIVE VACATIONS

 With so many destinations to chose from, why do Scuba Diving Magazine readers award Bonaire so many top placements in their surveys year after year?
-In the 2018 Awards, the island received FIVE #1 Ratings, proving the island’s dominance as the premiere shore dive destination in the Caribbean and around the world.
+Bonaire consistently receives the #1 Ratings by divers proving and why the island dominates as the premiere shore dive destination in the Caribbean and around the world.

 #1 Rated Best Shore Diving

 For the twenty-fifth consecutive year, Bonaire has taken first place for the #1 Shore Diving Destination.
 Other #1 rankings included Healthiest Marine Environment, Best Macro Diving, Best Beginner Diving and Best Free Diving!

 The #2 rankings include Best Underwater Photography and Best Visibility, Best Advanced Diving, and Best Snorkeling.
 Third place rankings include the Best Overall Dive Destination and Best Technical Diving.

 Our thanks to everyone who cast their vote and rated their dive experiences on Bonaire.
 You can view all of this years results at Scuba Diving magazine on line.